Nieborów Palace: The museum

 The museum in Nieborów Estate currently displays the inside of 17th and 18th century which is largely based on furniture that has survived, and supplemented with collection of the National Museum in Warsaw.
+It also features a collection of Western European and Polish paintings, initiated by Michał Radziwiłł.
+His wife Helena collected numerous antiquities, ancient sculptures and architectural fragments, Etruscan vases, Roman sarcophagi, funeral urns and medieval artefacts, including the famous Polovtsian cult carvings known as the babas from the twelfth and thirteenth centuries.
 In 1987 the museum received an award – Złoty Medal Ministra Kultury i Sztuki (The Gold Medal of the Ministry of Culture and Art) for conservation and preservation of the garden and museum in Nieborów and Arkadia.
 In June 1994 the museum received Europejska Nagroda za Ochronę Zabydków (the European Award for Conservation of Monuments) founded by FVS in Hamburg.
 There is an entrance fee for an admission to the Nieborów Estate and the park in Arkadia.

 For over 70 years, the Palace has served not only as a museum of popular interest, but also as a venue for international conferences and diplomatic meetings.
-Keeping the tradition that dates back to 1944, the Palace offers guest rooms to the most outstanding Polish authors and artists including such names as Andrzej Wajda, Władysław, Tatarkiewicz, Aleksander Gieysztor, Maria Dąbrowska and Sławomir Mrożek.
+Keeping the tradition that dates back to 1944, the Palace offered guest rooms to the most outstanding Polish authors and artists including such names as Andrzej Wajda, Władysław Tatarkiewicz, Aleksander Gieysztor, Maria Dąbrowska and Sławomir Mrożek.
+Other prominent visitors to the palace have included Queen Sophia of Spain, George H.W.
+Bush and Lee Radziwill.